Last Updated: June 5, 2026

 You should have selected the project you will work on during this MS Project Master Class.
 This project will be your Master Project.

-Exercise 2: Saving a Template *.mpt (30 minutes)
+Exercise 4.2: Save a Project as a Template *.mpt (30 minutes)

 In this next exercise, you will review and save a project as a Microsoft Project template file.